cryptobuks1/paytokens.github.io/blog/_posts/2015-03-19-how-to-create-a-paytokens-node.md

 title: How to Create a Paytokens Node
 ---

 Paytokens Servers are currently only supported on 64-Bit Ubuntu 14.04 LTS.
-As of this writing, it is recommend to have a system with 32 GB of disk space accompanied by 4 GB of RAM and an Intel i5 equivalent or better.
+As of this writing, it is recommend to have a system with at least 32 GB of disk space accompanied by 4 GB of RAM and an Intel i5 equivalent or better.
 A node targets 1,000 Users.
 The install user must be a sudoer or have the appropriate access rights.
 Core Paytokens installations are generally to be held by the home directory of the user.
 These instructions may change and only serve as a guideline.

 To get started, begin with a clean install, enter home directory and update repositories: